sara-nl/clouddocs/customize-vm-network.markdown

 >
 > When you import an _appliance_ from the _AppMarket_, that action usually downloads one `template` along with an `image`.
 However, you usually have to add networks to the template after you have downloaded it.
 This is the place to do it.

+The assignment of hostnames and IP addresses to VMs is covered in [Accessing your virtual machine](access-your-VM).

 ### Edit a `nic` for a `template`

 When you click on a `nic` of a `template` (on the left column of the _Network_ tab), or when you click on _+Add another nic_, you will select that `nic` for editing (it will get a blue line on the left of its name and its options will show on the area to the right of it).